Habib (singer): Career

-Before revolution
+Before the revolution

 He released the hit album "Mard-e Tanha-ye Shab" in 1977 which led to his fame.
 The most famous song of this album is of the same name.
 Another famous song of the album is "Shahlaye Man".
 He also released his second album called "Salam Hamsayeh" in 1978.

 Immigration to America

 After the Iranian Revolution, Habib left Iran in 1983 due to the ban on his singing in Iran and settled in Los Angeles in the United States of America in 1985.
 He reached his prime again with "Bezan Baran" (1996) album.
 After that, he released another successful album called "Kavir-e Bavar" (1999), which included the famous song of "Kharchanghaye Mordabi".

-beginning to work with his son
+Collaboration with Mohammad

 In 2002, Habib went on stage with his son Mohammad.
 While staying true to his principles, Habib has shown a bit more flexibility in producing music videos, performing on stage and more mainstream music to help his son's career.
 Their first joint album was called "Javuni".